 Include the following:

-- Your full name, address, email, the telephone numbers where we can reach you during the day and evening, and the name of the party discriminated against (if known);
+- Your name, address, email, the telephone number.
+The name of the party discriminated against (if other than you).

-- A brief description of the acts of discrimination, the dates they occurred, and the names of individuals involved;
+- A brief description of the acts of discrimination, the dates they occurred, and the names of individuals involved in known.

-- Other information that you believe necessary to support your complaint, including copies of relevant documents (not originals); and
+- Other information that you believe necessary to support your complaint.
+Please send copies of relevant documents.
+Do not send original documents.
+(Retain them.)

-- Provide the Department of Justice with the information needed to ensure that they communicate with you effectively.
-Please let the Department know if you need to receive written communications in a specific format, such as large print, Braille, e-mail, or audio recording, or if you need to receive oral communications by video phone or TTY.
+- How to communicate with you effectively; for example if you want written communications in a specific format (e.g., large print, Braille, e-mail, or other electronic documents) or require communications by video phone or TTY.